 English, French, Spanish, Chinese, Vietnamese

 Organized Bodies

 Capitalize the names of members of organized bodies to distinguish them from the same words used in a descriptive sense.

 - a Representative (U.S. or state)

 - a National Board Certified teacher

 - a Boy Scout

 - a Republican

 - a Democrat

 Names of regions

 The Mid-Atlantic region

 The Deep South

 The Midwest

 The Eastern Shore

 Exception: The lower 48 (states)

 Names of seasons

 Use lowercase, unless it is the first word in the sentence: spring, summer, fall, winter

+Capitalization

 Names of diseases, viruses, and syndromes

 Do not capitalize, except when the disease is named for the person who discovered it or the geographic location where the disease occurred.
 Examples:

 Alzheimer('s) disease

 autism

 Asperger's syndrome

 cancer

-covid-19
+COVID-19

 diabetes

 Down syndrome

 Ebola virus

 Hodgkin lymphoma

 Lyme disease

 measles

 Parkinson('s) disease

 West Nile virus

+Headings

+Capitalize the word after a colon if the word begins a complete sentence.

+Example: Dot Your Eyes and Cross Your Tees: Advice from a Reformed Fashionista.

+Use a.m. and p.m. (not A.M. and P.M.)

+Use inintial cap with "To" as part of an infinitive in a heading:

+Example: Try To Run Two Miles Each Morning, To Pray, and To Laugh

+Subheads

+Subheads can be styled in either title case or sentence case.
+Just be consistent.

 Prefixes

 Most common prefixes attached to proper nouns and adjectives are lowercased.

 Examples:

 anti-Semitism

 non-Islamic

 pre-Revolutionary

 non-Christian

 un-American

 former-President Carter

+The Internet

-The Internet "The Internet" is a proper noun and should keep its initial capital.
+"The Internet" is a proper noun and should keep its initial capital.

 When you use web as a modifier, use a lowercase w.
 A location on the web is a web page.
 MCPS uses website.

 When you use web as a prefix, lowercase the w.
 A person (male or female) who maintains a website is a webmaster.

-On the other hand, MCPS and every other organization can have an "intranet"; so use a lowercase i.
-REFERENCES TO WEBSITES Do not put a colon before the web address.
+On the other hand, MCPS and every other organization can have an "intranet".
+So use a lowercase i.

+REFERENCES TO WEBSITES

+Do not put a colon before the web address.

 Examples: